Hippeastrum: History

 Hippeastrum breeding began in 1799 when Arthur Johnson, a watchmaker in Prescot, England, crossed Hippeastrum reginae with Hippeastrum vittatum, obtaining hybrids that were later given the name Hippeastrum × 'Johnsonii' (Johnson's amaryllis, 'hardy amaryllis' or St. Joseph's lily).
 Johnson shared his work with the Liverpool Botanic Garden which was fortunate, since his greenhouse was destroyed in a fire.
 His hybrid was being cultivated in the US by the mid-nineteenth century.
 Many new hybrid lines followed as new species were sent to Europe from South America, the most important of which were Reginae and Leopoldii.

 The Reginae strain hybrids were produced by Jan de Graaff and his two sons in the Netherlands in the mid-19th century by crossing Hippeastrum vitatum and Hippeastrum striatum with Hippeastrum psittacinum and some of the better hybrids available in Europe at the time.
 Some of the most successful hybrids were Graveana and Empress of India.

 Leopoldii hybrids arose from the work of the British explorer and botanist Richard Pearce, an employee of James Veitch & Sons, a plant nursery.
 Pearce brought back specimens of Hippeastrum leopoldii and Hippeastrum pardinum from the Andes.
 These two species were notable for large flowers that were wide open and relatively symmetrical.
-Crossing these two species with the best of the Reginae strain produced a lineage of very large open flowered specimens, with up to 4-6 flowers on each scape.
+Crossing these two species with the best of the Reginae strain produced a lineage of very large open flowered specimens, with up to 4–6 flowers on each scape.
 The Veitch nursery dominated the commercial development of Hippeastrum leopoldii and other varieties up to the early years of the twentieth century, the best of their hybrids setting the standard for modern commercial development.

-The late 19th and early 20th centuries saw Amaryllis breeding develop in the United States, particularly in Texas, California, and Florida in conjunction with the USDA (1910–1939).
+The late 19th and early 20th centuries saw Hippeastrum breeding develop in the United States, particularly in Texas, California, and Florida in conjunction with the USDA (1910–1939).
 The major US contribution came from the work of Henry Nehrling and Theodore Mead, whose hybrids crossed with Dutch stock have produced some modern hybrids, although not matching the European strains.

 In 1946, two Dutch growers moved to South Africa and began cultivation there.
 Although most cultivars of Hippeastrum come from the Dutch and South African sources, bulbs are now [when?] being developed in the United States, Japan, Israel, India, Brazil and Australia.
-Nurseries may list Amaryllis bulbs as being 'Dutch', 'Israeli', 'Peruvian' etc., depending on the country of origin.
+Nurseries may list Hippeastrum bulbs as being 'Dutch', 'Israeli', 'Peruvian' etc., depending on the country of origin.

 Most modern commercial hybrids are derived from the following species: